Louis XIV

-Louis XIV began his personal rule of France in 1661 after the death of his chief minister Cardinal Mazarin.
-A believer in the divine right of kings, Louis XIV continued Louis XIII's work of creating a centralized state governed from a capital.
-Louis XIV sought to eliminate the remnants of feudalism persisting in parts of France by compelling many members of the nobility to reside at his lavish Palace of Versailles.
+Louis became king upon his father Louis XIII's death in 1643.
+Since he was too young to rule independently, he required a chief minister to rule in his place.
+His mother and regent, Anne of Austria, thus picked Cardinal Mazarin, who trained him in diplomacy and statecraft.
+Upon Mazarin's death in 1661, Louis had grown up and decided not to appoint a new chief minister.
+A believer in the divine right of kings, he sought to eliminate the remnants of feudalism persisting in parts of France by compelling many members of the nobility to reside at his lavish Palace of Versailles.
 In doing so, he succeeded in pacifying the aristocracy, many of whom had participated in the Fronde rebellions during his minority.
-He consolidated a system of absolute monarchy in France that endured until the French Revolution.
-Louis XIV enforced uniformity of religion under the Catholic Church.
+Louis enforced uniformity of religion under the Catholic Church.
 His revocation of the Edict of Nantes abolished the rights of the Huguenot Protestant minority and subjected them to a wave of dragonnades, effectively forcing Huguenots to emigrate or convert, virtually destroying the French Protestant community.